eflautt/ga-data-science/lessons/lesson-7/readme.md

 One particular challenge with gradient descent is that it could potentially solve for a _local_ minimum of error, instead of a _global_ minimum.

 ##### An Anecdote
+There's an American nursury rhyme that says: "over the river and through the woods, to grandmother's house we go"

-You can think of this like trying to get directions to grandmother's house (over the river and through the woods).
-Gradient Descent might accidentally say "I got close to her house, but can't get over the river, so this is the best I can do," thus minimizing for a _local_ minimum distance; however the _global_ minimum would have been to step away from the river first and find the bridge, then go over the river and actually get much closer to the house.
+You can think of Gradient Descent as an attempt to get directions to grandmother's house.
+The function might accidentally say "I got close to her house, but can't get over the river, so this is the best I can do," thus minimizing for a _local_ minimum distance.
+However the _global_ minimum would have been to step away from the river first and find the bridge, then go over the river and actually get much closer to the house.

 ![optimum examples](http://i.stack.imgur.com/XaKx6.png)

-In this chart, our local optimum distance is us missing the bridge; the global optimum required a little more distance first (unexpected error) before it being a much better solution.
+In this chart, our local optimum distance means missing the bridge; the global optimum required a little more distance first (unexpected error) before it becomes a much better solution.

+***

 <a name="demo-gds"></a>
 ## Demo: Application of Gradient Descent (15 mins)

 Gradient Descent works best when:

 1. We are working with a large data set.
-Because smaller sets are more prone to error, and proneness to error could be steps in the wrong direction.
+Smaller sets are more prone to error, and proneness to error could be steps in the wrong direction.
-2. data is severely cleaned up and normalized (such as the bikeshare data set).
+2. Data is severely cleaned up and normalized (such as the bikeshare data set).

 Gradient descent's advantages are huge: with a very large data set, OLS will take significantly longer to solve (computationally).
 We may not notice it as much on the smaller data sets in class, but in a live system with millions of data points, gradient descent is vastly superior.
 You'll particularly see this with the regressors `partial_fit()` function.

 Like Ridge and Lasso regression, we can penalize (add in weights) to the gradient descent solver.

-To follow along with either our "grandmother's house" example, or the python example code above, try turning the estimator's argument `verbose` to 1.
+To follow along with either our "grandmother's house" example or the python example code above, try turning the estimator's argument `verbose` to 1.
 It will print its optimizations up to the number of iterations you allow it to run (default is 5).

 ```python
 lm = linear_model.SGDRegressor()